broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

    - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
 7. `GvsExtractAvroFilesForHail` workflow
    - This workflow extracts the data in BigQuery and transforms it into Avro files in a Google bucket, incorporating the VQSR filter set data.
-   - The extracted Avro files will then be used as the inputs for the below notebook which will then be used to produce a Hail VDS.
+   - The extracted Avro files will then be used as an input for the python script `hail_gvs_import.py` which will then be used to produce a Hail VDS.
    - This workflow needs to be run with the `filter_set_name` from `GvsCreateFilterSet` step.
    - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
-8. Run the VDS Extract using a notebook terminal and the python script called `hail_gvs_import.py` from the GenerateHailScripts task.
+8. Run the VDS Extract using a notebook terminal and the python script called `hail_gvs_import.py` from the GenerateHailScripts task in the `GvsExtractAvroFilesForHail` workflow.
 It will look something like: `gs://fc-<workspace-id>/submissions/<submission id>/GvsExtractAvroFilesForHail/<workflow id>/call-GenerateHailScripts/hail_gvs_import.py`
    - This step creates a VDS based on the Avro files
    - Notebook provisioning suggestions and other necessary set up details (e.g. the Hail wheel to use) can be found in the file: [AoU Delta VDS Cluster Configuration.md](vds/cluster/AoU%20Delta%20VDS%20Cluster%20Configuration.md)
+   - Avro files from the above `GvsExtractAvroFilesForHail` step can be found in the avro directory in the OutputPath task: `gs://fc-<workspace-id>/submissions/<submission id>/GvsExtractAvroFilesForHail/<workflow id>/call-OutputPath/avro`
    - We suggest gsutil cp-ing `hail_gvs_import.py` to the notebook and then invoking it directly in the terminal
-    - Avro files from the above step can be found in the avro directory in the OutputPath task: `gs://fc-<workspace-id>/submissions/<submission id>/GvsExtractAvroFilesForHail/<workflow id>/call-OutputPath/avro`
    - inputs to the python script are:
      1. `--avro-path`: the directory path at which exported GVS Avro files are found in GCP
      2. `--vds-path`: the desired output path to which the VDS should be written
      3. `--temp-path`: a convenient path to temporary directory.
 We suggest a folder under the GCP bucket of the workspace that the notebook is in, e.g. `gs://fc-<workspace-id>/hail_tmp`.
 9. `GvsPrepareRangesCallset` workflow
     - This workflow transforms the data in the vet tables into a schema optimized for callset stats creation.
     - It will need to be run once with `only_output_vet_tables` set to "true", the default value is `false`.